antronerds/r2-tutorials/original/R2Tutorials.md

-Optionally, you can also describe your dataset in more detail in the following fields (which are also shown if you click on the ‘i’ image next to a dataset). **Title**: 1 line description of your dataset.
+Optionally, you can also describe your dataset in more detail in the following fields (which are also shown if you click on the ï¿½iï¿½ image next to a dataset). **Title**: 1 line description of your dataset.
 **Summary**: free text option to describe your dataset in as much detail as you wish (See also GEO for examples). **Design**: free text